codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 At the trigger level you have the option of selecting

- * Which code repository will be used as a trigger
+ * which code repository will be used as a trigger,
- * which branches will be affected by a pipeline
+ * which branches will be affected by a pipeline, and
- * If a trigger will apply to a Pull Request or not
+ * if a trigger will apply to a Pull Request or not.

  Note that you can select another repository other than the one the project itself belongs to.
 It is possible to trigger a build on project A even though a commit happened on project B.